wolfSSL/wolfssl-examples/tls/README.md

 In general, the naming convention of these files mean that if a file is named in the form `X-Y.c`, then it's a copy of `X.c` intended to demonstrate Y. The exceptions being `server-tls.c` and `client-tls.c`, as noted above.
-Furthermore, the files is formated such that using a diff tool such as `vimdiff` to compare `X-Y.c` to `X.c` should highlight only the relevant changes required to convert `X.c` into `X-Y.c`
+Furthermore, the files is formatted such that using a diff tool such as `vimdiff` to compare `X-Y.c` to `X.c` should highlight only the relevant changes required to convert `X.c` into `X-Y.c`